ivanmaeder/cs-lasagna/README.md

 - Make it procedural (not everyone knows about classes)
 - Use namespaces to clearly demarcate this code from the standard PHP libraries
 - Using try-catch isn't justified when most of the standard libraries don't use it
-- Using a templating engine for the views would be good, but when you're still confusing HTML and PHP, functions and variables&hellip; this can wait
+- Using a template engine for the views would be good, but when you're still confusing HTML and PHP, functions and variables&hellip; this can wait
 - No configuration
 - Easy setup (copy and paste files)